BitMaker-hub/NerdMiner_v2/README.md

 Easiest way to flash firmware.
 Build your own miner using the folowing firwmare flash tool:

 1. Get a TTGO T-display S3 or any other supported board
-1. Go to NM2 flasher online: https://flasher.bitronics.store/ (recommend via Google Chrome incognito mode)
+1. Go to NM2 flasher online: https://flasher.bitronics.store/ (Recommend via Edge)

 #### Standard tool